predicate-logic/machmail/README.md

 For example:

    * Sent-to `mfwilson@gmail.com`
-   * Find all messages that have an attachement that were created in the past 2 days and are unread.
+   * Find all messages that have an attachement that were created in the past 2 days and are UNREAD.
    * Only output the message id's.

 ```